 Instead of emailing attachments, you create trackable links.
 You can create different links for different investor groups - some get access to pitch materials only, others get full due diligence access.

 You send the link instead of the file.
-The investor clicks it, signs an NDA if you've required one, and enters the data room.
+The visitor clicks it, signs an NDA if you've required one, and enters the data room.

 You get notified when they open documents.
 You can see which pages they spent time on, what they downloaded, and when they came back for a second look.
-This is genuinely useful signal - an investor who spent 12 minutes on your financial model is in a different conversation than one who spent 45 seconds on your deck.
+This is genuinely useful signal - a viewer who spent 12 minutes on your financial model is in a different conversation than one who spent 45 seconds on your deck.

 If a deal falls through or you update your financials, you update the document in one place.
 All viewers see the updated version instantly.
 If someone you no longer want to have access tries to open the link, they can't.